 Harvesting losses: if one parcel is at a loss and another is at a gain, selecting the loss parcel to sell against an existing gain position can reduce net taxable capital gains.

-Managing marginal rate exposure: in a year where your taxable income is already near a threshold (e.g., affecting Medicare levy surcharge or HELP repayment), selecting the parcel that minimises additional taxable gain can have outsized value.
+Managing tax and threshold exposure: in a year where your taxable income is already near a threshold (e.g., affecting Medicare levy surcharge or HELP repayment), selecting the parcel that minimises additional taxable gain can have outsized value.
+From 1 July 2027, also consider whether the 30% minimum tax applies to the post-reform gain.

 The Decision Tree#